 “Miranda” rights kick in once a person is no longer free to leave the encounter.
 A police officer can come up to you and just ask you questions.
 If he is not detaining you, then he doesn’t have to give you those warnings.
 However, there is enough uncertainty in criminal law that you shouldn’t depend on or wait for the officer to give you “Miranda” warnings.
 You have the right to remain silent even before he gives you the warnings and you should assert that right.
 Provide the officer with your identification and then you can assert your right not to say anything else and ask for an attorney.

 What Happens Once I Am Released From Jail?
 How Often Do I Go To Court?

 Once you’ve been arrested and released from jail, you will receive written communication from the court.
 In some cases, you will have already received this notice before you leave the jail.
 This notice tells you when you’re supposed to be back for your first court appearance.
 Depending on the jurisdiction, you usually will have to come back for an arraignment and for several settings to allow you or your attorney complete an investigation and time to obtain discovery from the prosecution or to work out a plea agreement with the prosecution.
 In some courts your attorney may appear on your behalf.

-For more information on Common Types Of Criminal Cases In Texas, an initial consultation is your next best step.
+For more information on Common Types Of Criminal Cases In Texas, a free initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (940) 440-5250 today.

 Call For A Free Consultation